ocaml/dune/doc/sites.rst

 There are many ways for applications to load files at runtime and Dune provides a well tested, key-in-hand portable system for doing so.
 The Dune model works by defining ``sites`` where files will be installed and looked up at runtime.
-At runtime each site is associated to a list of directories which contain the files added in the site.
+At runtime, each site is associated to a list of directories which contain the files added in the site.

+*WARNING*: This feature remains experimental and is subject to breaking changes without warning.
+It must be explicitly enabled in the ``dune-project`` file with ``(using dune_site 0.1)``

 Sites
 =====

 Defining a site
 ---------------